 I also think a double standard applies here.
 I don’t think a court would likely give a plaintiff summary judgment under the same exact facts.
-Judges loathe to tell defendants that they cannot put on a defense, no matter how bad they screw up in discovery.
+Judges loathe telling defendants that they cannot put on a defense, no matter how bad they screw up in discovery.
 I don’t disagree with this really.
 It does seem unfair in a way to impose liability on a party because their lawyers royally screwed up their case.
 But the same reservations should also apply to dismissing someone’s effort at getting justice.
 Here, a part of the problem was the woman was not cooperating with her attorney.
 But she just lost vision in her eye.
 We are not catching her at a great time in her life.
 Let’s cut her a little slack.